 It takes work to live in peace, brothers and sisters.
 It takes work husbands and wives, parents and teens, bosses and employees.
-If there's friction in the relationship, it ought not be our fault.
-But regardless of where the fault lies, we ought to be people who fight to make things right, for Christ's sake.
+If there's friction in the relationship, we go hard after peace, for we are to be people who fight to make things right, for Christ's sake.

 And with all men.
 Strive for peace with everyone.
-Think of your relationships, at home, at work, in your neighborhood, in the church.
-Which one or ones need some extra effort this week to make Godhonoring peace a greater reality?
+Think of your relationships-at home, at work, with your neighbors, with your classmates, in the church.
+Which one needd some extra effort this week to make God-honoring peace a greater reality?